nhselect/cypmh-index/content/rapid-access/lda-understanding.md

     resources:
       - 695
 ---
-Insight into differentiating between learning difficulties and disabilities as well as a core understanding of autism.
-It should support ED and paediatric staff to understand pertinent issues that may be present within their departments.
+Insight into differentiating between learning difficulties and disabilities as well as a core understanding of autism, to support ED and paediatric staff to understand pertinent issues that may be present within their departments.